jeffoconnorau/AGMPowerCLI/UsageExamples.md

 ```
 Export-AGMLibSLT -all -filename export.json
 ```
-We now login to our target AGM
+We now login to our target Web GUI.

 We validate there are no Templates.
 Currently this function expects there to be no templates in the target.
 However if there are, as long as there are no name clashes, the import will still succeed.
 In this example there are no templates in the target.
 ```